RamblingCookieMonster/PSDeploy/docs/Basics/Legacy-YAML-Details-and-Example.md

 Targets:           One or more targets to deploy to
 ```

-A Deployment yaml file will have one or more deployment blocks like this:
+A Deployment YAML file will have one or more deployment blocks like this:

 ```yaml
 UniqueDeploymentName:                   # Deployment name